orbeon/orbeon-forms-doc/Form-Runner-~-Wizard-View.md

   - there are no errors on all preceding pages as well as the current page
   - or if you have already visited the next page
 - the table of contents only allow you to navigate to pages you have already visited
+- you should generally use the "Prev" or "Next" buttons for navigation
+- any attempt to navigate to the next page marks all the fields of the preceding pages as well as the current page as visited, ensuring that errors on those pages, if any, show in the error summary

 The following property enables the validated mode: